linh-kl-trinh/my-watchlist/README.md

-# Movie Collection App
+# My Watchlist

 This web application, built with React.js, is an adaptation of [this](https://github.com/linh-kl-trinh/movie-collection-app-java) Java application project.
-It allows users to effectively organize and categorize their movie collections across various lists.
+It employs JavaScript, CSS, and HTML for functionality and appearance.
+The application communicates with an external Movie Database API to retrieve details of movies based on the movie titles provided by users.
+Users can add or remove movies, sort them according to certain criteria, and move them between different lists.
+The application also ensures data persistence by offering save and load functionalities on local storage.

 ## Attribution